notoriousb1t/just-animate-3-docs/docs/api/eases.md

 ---

 ## Eases
 An ease allows the developer or designer the ability to change the rate at which the animation progresses.
 Having the right ease can be the difference between an unpleasant mechanical interaction or having a silky-smooth delightful interaction.
-Easings [can be chained](#ease-chaining) and [custom eases](#custom-eases) can be registered.
+Eases [can be chained](#ease-chaining) and [custom eases](#custom-eases) can be registered.

 Just Animate comes pre-built with the most common eases, many of which are not available in CSS.